top of page

 We also work closely with a number of internal and external collaborators

-on L-Galaxies related projects.
+on various related projects.

 Andrew Green